 The supplier shall provide a return authorisation relating to excess, incorrect supply or faulty stock or warranty claims within two working days.

-Stock to be returned or collected shall be collected by the Supplier, unless alternative arrangements are made, within 10 working days of notice being given.
-Winc reserve the right to process or dispose of returns not collected, or when other arrangements not confirmed, within 10 days of notice.
+Stock to be returned or collected shall be collected by the Supplier, unless alternative arrangements are made, within ten working days of notice being given.
+Winc reserve the right to process or dispose of returns not collected, or when other arrangements not confirmed, within ten days of notice.

 2.8 Support for Future Warehouse Management Technology

-Winc is committed to deploying new and enhanced Warehouse Management Systems and technology over the next two years and will require the support of suppliers to compliance of additional data, labels, and interfaces with those systems.
+Winc is committed to deploying new and enhanced Warehouse Management Systems and technology and will require the support of suppliers to comply with additional data, labels, and interfaces with those systems.
 These requirements may include, but are not limited to:

-Details and timeline for deployment will be communicated to suppliers with a minimum of three months’ notice.
+Details and timeline for deployment will be communicated to suppliers with advance notice.